EssenceOrg/srv/README.md

 ## // About

-A secure, modern messaging backend inspired by Singal, but without the need for phone numbers.
+A secure, modern messaging backend inspired by Signal, but without the need for phone numbers.
 It will feature end-to-end encryption, real-time notifications, Spotify presence integration.
 Purely built with Rust with a workspace-based architecture.

 ## // Workspace Structure Overview